Skip to content

 tsx

-// 👎 incorrect - multiple stores in separate calls
+// 👎 incorrect - multiple store calls

 const Component = () => {